cotterpl/kube-training/02-service/README.md

 ### Exercise

+1. Delete one pod from deployment.
+What happens?
-Try increasing replicas or resources.
+2. Try increasing replicas or resources.
 What happens when you ask for more than is available?

 ## Configuration: